ManonAntigoneDauguet/Projet14/README.md

 Open a terminal and go to the hr-net folder.
 The `npm install` command will allow you to install the dependencies.
-The `npm star` command will allow to run the app in the development mode.
+The `npm start` command will allow to run the app in the development mode.

 **Note about the mocked data**
 The project has mocked data to simulate a employee list already created.